snailtail/AoC2024/README.md

 I had to employ Chat GPT because I was going mad at some point.
 Turns out I forgot to account for the S and E tiles so this time i had an off-by-two-error instead of the usual off-by-one.
 Almost gave up again...
 Feels like I'm getting close to the edge of my capabilities even with "cheating" with Chat GPT and not building every algorithm myself - which I usually aim for.

+## --- Day 17: Chronospatial Computer ---

+**Part 1**
+Yay!
+I love these kinds of challenges.
+At least for now when I've only seen Part 1. :D
+_Build a "Three bit computer" and run this program._
+No problem.
+It's fun implementing these, the TDD helps a lot as always - and this is very well defined as far as expected outcomes.